SpineEventEngine/SpineEventEngine.github.io/docs/guides/integration.md

 The **Security Checks** API provides data for each passenger independently.
 The client polls the data and publishes many intermediate `PassengerBoarded` or `PassengerDeniedBoarding` external events via [`ThirdPartyContext`](https://spine.io/core-java/reference/server/io/spine/server/integration/ThirdPartyContext.html):
+//TODO: The example code is different.
+What should we insert?
 ```java
 public void start() {
     while (active) {